tgy23/Final-Project/README.md

 3. Databricks performs transformations and stores the data in the Databricks SQL Warehouse.
 4. Power BI connects to the Gold container or SQL Warehouse to generate dynamic dashboards.

-This architecture ensures a seamless, scalable, and highly efficient data pipeline, supporting real-time analytics and business intelligence needs.
+This architecture ensures a seamless, scalable, and highly efficient data pipeline, supporting batch analytics and business intelligence needs.